bnnm/wwiser/doc/WWISER.md

 must reside in *wwiser*'s dir).

 A few games may use **SoundbankInfo.json**, **(bankname).xml** and **(bankname).json**.
-The editor optionally can generate those, but are less common so aren't parsed at the moment.
+The editor optionally can generate those, but are less common.

 ## TXTP GENERATION
 As explained above, Wwise has a bunch of complex features that make playing `.wem` directly a hassle (like music segments made of multiple tracks to mimic looping).
 *wwiser* can create TXTP files for *vgmstream* (*https://github.com/losnoco/vgmstream*) to play audio simulating Wwise.
+TXTP is a custom text format that tells *vgmstream* how to play audio in complex ways.

 By default it will try to create .txtp for all common "usable" cases (mainly events with audio).
 If the event uses variables it'll try to make one .txtp per value combo.